-Expert advice on how to remove an old water heater, prepare for a tankless model, and install a tankless water heater
+Expert DIY advice on how to remove an old water heater tank, prepare for a new tankless water heater, and install the tankless water heater.

 A tankless water heater, also called an on-demand water heater, saves money because it doesn’t store a large volume of heated water.
 What it does is provide hot water on demand so you don’t have to worry about the shower suddenly running cold.